sumchat/React/myreads/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+## External Libraries used
+* The application uses the debounce method  of Lodash package to control how many times a given function may be executed over time.
+* The application also uses the navigational components of ReactRouter
+## Installation Instructions
+* After cloning, Install the requirements from the included package.json file using npm install.
+* Then use npm start from within the application folder to start the application.